 If your buyers are in their buying journey for a lengthy amount of time, it’s important to proactively use strategic sales enablement.
 Here’s why…

-B2B sales are logical decisions, not emotional ones.
+B2B tech sales are logical decisions, not emotional ones.
 Your prospective buyer is researching not only your services and products, but your competitor’s as well.
 When it comes down to it, they will choose whichever vendor and product makes the most business sense for their company.
 So, if you don’t know what your sales team needs, or if they are working with limited materials, or even hacking together their own, they won’t be well-equipped to move prospects toward a sale.

 With a long sales cycle, this means losing out on a percentage of your potential revenue…not because your products and services weren't the right fit, but simply because the sales team didn’t have what they needed to help customers make an educated decision.